Check whether signal is zero

 Specify that the block should display an error message when the assertion fails but allow the simulation to continue.

 Specify a MATLAB® expression to evaluate when the assertion fails.

 Enable or disable the assertion.

-You can also use the Model Verification block enabling setting on the All Parameters tab in the Configuration Parameters dialog box to enable or disable all Assertion blocks in a model.
+You can also use the Model Verification block enabling setting in the Configuration Parameters dialog box to enable or disable all Assertion blocks in a model.

 The Assertion block and its companion blocks in the Model Verification library are intended to facilitate creation of self-validating models.
 For example, you can use model verification blocks to test that signals do not exceed specified limits during simulation.
 When you are satisfied that a model is correct, you can turn error checking off by disabling the verification blocks.
 You do not have to physically remove them from the model.
 If you need to modify a model, you can temporarily turn the verification blocks back on to ensure that your changes do not break the model.

 The Assertion block works in normal, accelerator and rapid accelerator simulation modes.